 A few scenes, however, were lensed on the streets of Los Angeles where the franchise began.
 The hospital where Hobbs (Dwayne Johnson) recovers from his confrontation with Deckard Shaw (Jason Statham) is a digitally-altered St. Vincent Medical Center, located at 2300 W. 3rd Street in Westlake.
 Letty (Michelle Rodriguez) goes head to head with a drone in the 2nd Street Tunnel in downtown L.A.
 The gang gathers after a tumultuous trip to Abu Dhabi in the parking lot of Dodger Stadium (which is also where Brian tests out his racing skills in the first installment).
 The microwave tower of the AT&T Madison Complex Tandem Office located at 420 S. Grand Street in downtown L.A. is destroyed during the movie’s climax.
 And Leo Carrillo State Beach in Malibu provides the picturesque scenery for Furious 7’s sentimental good-bye to Walker.

 The movie’s most memorable location has to be the house belonging to Dominic Toretto (Vin Diesel), which makes appearances in several of the F&F flicks.
-In real life, the structure, which is located at 722 E. Kensington Road in Echo Park, is a multi-family dwelling with four units.
+In real life, the structure is a multi-family dwelling with four units in Echo Park.
 It is just up the street from the bodega that plays Toretto’s Market & Café in the first flick, which can be found at 1230 Bellevue Avenue.
 According to a Yahoo!
 Movies article, The Fast and the Furious director Rob Cohen had the property’s owner paint the exterior of the structure white for the filming of the franchise’s first installment so that the gang’s brightly-colored cars would stand out when parked next to it.
 The real life interior of the residence was also used in the original movie.

 Dominic’s pad is destroyed in a (CGI-created) massive bombing at the beginning of Furious 7.
 In reality, the home still stands in much the same state that it first appeared onscreen in The Fast and the Furious 14 years ago.